www.RiverBollin.info

 The average person in the UK uses 142 litres of water each day; produces 0.4 kg (or 0.4litres) of faeces; and between 1 and 2 litres of urine.
 So around 2/142 = 1.4% of sewage is human waste.
 By the time this has passed down miles of sewer pipes, it arrives at the water treatment works mostly as a smooth watery sludge.

-Heavy rain can more than treble the flow into the sewers, so by the time any Combined Sewer Overflow (CSO) discharges into the river, the concentration of human waste is generally less than 0.5% - not as graphic as we might imagine, but enough to be a real health concern, and often only manifest by tampons and wetwipes appearing in the river.
-To make river users more readily aware of when a CSO might be discharging, the water companies have been obliged to publish almost live maps of the state of theire CSOs here.
+Heavy rain can more than treble the flow into the sewers, so by the time any Combined Sewer Overflow (CSO) discharges into the river, the concentration of human waste is generally less than 0.5% - not as graphic as we might imagine, but enough to be a real health concern, and often only manifest by tampons and wet wipes appearing in the river.
+To make river users more readily aware of when a CSO might be discharging, the water companies have been obliged to publish almost live maps of the state of their CSOs here.

 The North West of England has 40 per cent more urban rainfall than the industry average, and has 54% combined sewers - whereas the industry average is 33%.